nomis/mcu-uuid-log/docs/index.rst

 Purpose
 -------

 Provides a framework for handling log messages.
-This library is for single threaded applications and cannot be used from an interrupt context.
+Thread-safe on the ESP32 but cannot be used from an interrupt context.

 Dependencies
 ------------